borayd3/DS4002---project-2/README.md

 - README.md

-## Instructions for reproducing our results.
+## Section 3: Instructions for reproducing our results.

  ### Acquiring the Dataset